911 call answer times in Colo. Springs are double what they were at beginning of the year

 Treachler says her 4-year-old son seized for 17 minutes.
 While Treachler’s circumstances are unique, her story is not.

-When KRDO13 Investigates made two Facebook posts asking about wait times on 911 calls, hundreds of people commented with their own stories about how they waited for minutes while their home was being broken into, during a life-threatening emergency or when their children were in dire need of medical care.
+Prior to our report, KRDO13 Investigates made two Facebook posts asking about wait times after calling 911.
+Hundreds of people commented and messaged us with their own stories about how they allegedly waited for minutes.
+One woman said she called 911 and waited on the line as a man was repeatedly banging on her door and she feared he might break-in.
+Others tell us they were left waiting during potentially life-threatening emergencies or when their children were in dire need of medical care.

 Another mom and her friend commented on that post, recounting the experience they had when one of their daughters fell backward down a flight of stairs and then passed out.
 Delaney Martin, mom of the 2-year-old, and Lauren Waldorf, her friend, decided to call 911.